iapoorv01/-Code-Quest-Games-for-Change-/README.md

 - **Interactive Gameplay:** Enjoy a variety of game styles that entertain and educate.
 - **Dynamic Content:** Uses Google Gemini to fetch new quiz questions and quotes.
 - **Eco-Friendly Focus:** Each game is designed to convey a crucial message about climate change.
+- **Future AI Integration:** Upcoming updates will enhance the gaming experience with AI capabilities, but for now, only Google Gemini is used for fetching quiz questions and quotes in the Snake game to keep performance smooth.

 ## Game Descriptions

 ### 1. Climate Quiz
 Test your knowledge with a quiz based on climate-related questions.
 New questions are fetched dynamically using Google Gemini, ensuring a fresh experience every time!
+Remember to change the API key in the **quiz_game.py** file before running the game.

 ### 2. Flappy Bird in a Polluted World
 Navigate through a polluted landscape while avoiding obstacles to raise awareness about pollution.